 - Requests must be submitted on the current Non-Medicaid Services application form available online or requested from CMHB. - Requests can be completed electronically, which is the preferred method.
-Requests that cannot be easily read or are incomplete will be returned to the applicant for correction. - HMK+/Medicaid or HMK/CHIP coverage must verified before the application is submitted. - Requests for Non-Medicaid services must provide enough information to help CMHB understand how the funding will support the youth and family to help the youth remain or return home and to manage or recover from the symptoms of the serious emotional disturbance. - The application for all three funding sources MUST specify how the parent or relative/legal representative will be involved.
+Requests that cannot be easily read or are incomplete will be returned to the applicant for correction. - HMK+/Medicaid or HMK/CHIP coverage must verified before the application is submitted. - Requests for Non-Medicaid services must provide enough information to help CMHB understand how the funding will support the youth and family to help the youth remain at or return home and to manage or recover from the symptoms of the serious emotional disturbance. - The application for all three funding sources MUST specify how the parent or relative/legal representative will be involved.
 Description of the family's past involvement is helpful.
-CMHB staff may request additional information before approving or denying the request.
+CMHB staff may request additional information before approving or denying the request. - Applications must be submitted to the CMHB within ten (10) days of an approved TGH prior authorization.

-CMHB will provide a written decision within fifteen (15) work days after the receipt of a completed application.
+CMHB will provide a written decision within fifteen (15) workdays after the receipt of a completed application.
 When the request is approved, the department's designee will send a letter of approval (for all providers and services) setting forth the conditions, limits, rates, etc., to the provider identified for the service requested, to the youth case manager or referral source, and to the parent/legal representative.
 Approval may be provided for all, or only a portion, of the requested services at the discretion of CMHB.

-If the request is denied, a letter will be sent to the parent/legal representative with a copy to the case manager, provider or other referral source.
+If the request is denied, a letter will be sent to the parent/legal representative with a copy to the case manager, provider, or other referral source.
 The letter will include a rationale for the denial.

-If a denial is due to an incomplete application or financial attestation, the provider must submit a new complete application in order to be considered; the Department will not retroactively authorize days.
+If a denial is due to an incomplete application or financial attestation, the provider must submit a new complete application to be considered; the Department will not retroactively authorize days.